 (Rev 10:9 KJV)

-The appearance of the “book” (βιβλίον, biblion) in Revelation 5, and its counterpart, the “little book” (βιβλαρίδιον, bibliaridion) in Revelation 10, emerged as significant thematic motifs.
+The appearance of the “book” (βιβλίον, biblion) in Rev. 5, and its counterpart, the “little book” (βιβλαρίδιον, bibliaridion) in Rev. 10, emerged as significant thematic motifs.
 The directive to John to consume the little book—sweet in his mouth but bitter in his stomach (Rev. 10:9)—symbolizes the arduous task of internalizing and proclaiming profound truths.
 This motif compelled me to reassess the musical structure, allowing this theme to weave coherently through the composition.
 Additionally, the associations of the book thematic with what John had to announce to the “peoples, languages, tribes, nations, peoples, and kingdoms” (we missed one for an interesting sevenfold, maybe faithful?) were too obvious.
 Here, I thought, is the key to the book, simply that it is a book: not a treatise, not a code, nor anything else.
 And to John, writing that book must have cost him dearly, to the point of tormenting him even.

 Go, take the book which is open in the hand of the Angel, who is of standing on the sea and on the earth.
+Rev. 10:8

 He wrote a book (Revelation) that exists simultaneously within and above another book, the Scriptures he constantly invokes throughout the text.
 Certainly, John could scarcely have imagined that his own “little book” would one day become the closing vision of the Christian canon: preserved, transmitted, and interpreted by communities increasingly shaped by forms of Christianity with which he may not have fully identified, and eventually by an imperial Church established within the very Roman world he symbolically denounced as Babylon.
 The historical irony is profound: the Apocalypse became canonized precisely within the civilization whose spiritual and political sway it so fiercely resisted.

 John of Patmos was an author who, nearly two millennia ago, also had to wrestle with structural problems.
 One imagines him rewriting passages, shifting visions from one place to another, erasing, recomposing, perhaps even abandoning entire sections when the burden of what he had seen became too difficult to order into language.
 At times, Revelation gives the impression of an imaginative tidal wave arriving all at once, nearly overwhelming the very act of writing itself.
+Maybe even the Book of Revelation was originally an epistle that went out of hand, because John was not destined to teach but to reveal.
+History has proven this man right repeatedly, and his prophecy fulfilled in the deeds and imagination of man; and still does, only we do not see it like he did.
+This is what interests me more about the Apocalypse of John—how the divine overwhelmed him, illuminated a world sunk in darkness, told him the true names of things human, and how he finally came to terms with it all.

 The “two” Revelations